akauppi/GroundLevel-firebase-es/packages/app/README.md

 As you can see in the image, always keep the developer tools open while running Cypress tests.
 It helps.

 >Note: It seems, with Cypress 10 there is no longer a "Run all tests" option in the dashboard.
-That's a shame (so you'll end up `npm test`ing for seeing what fails, and drilling into it here).
+That's a shame (so you'll end up `make test`ing for seeing what fails, and drilling into it here).

 Now edit some test in the IDE (they are under `cypress/e2e`).